 Figure 1.
-Organizational chart of the Office of Faculty Development
+The organizational chart of the Office of Faculty Development

 The administrative unit assistant director and analyst II provide important operational and administrative support for the office (Figure 1).
-Two lead analysts provide technical support for faculty development projects, use digital platforms to amplify the mission and vision of the office, assist in the creation of digital content and distance learning modules, and participate in instructional design, analysis, and assessment.
-Some faculty members at TTUHSC El Paso, particularly the experienced teachers in the Department of Medical Education and clinical departments, participate in numerous faculty development activities, with the aim of introducing innovative approaches to teaching, learning, and assessment.
+Two lead analysts provide technical support for faculty development projects, use digital platforms to amplify the office's mission and vision, assist in the creation of digital content and distance learning modules, and participate in instructional design, analysis, and assessment.
+Some faculty members at TTUHSC El Paso, particularly the experienced teachers in the Department of Medical Education and clinical departments, participate in numerous faculty development activities to introduce innovative approaches to teaching, learning, and assessment.

 Comprehensive information about institutional, departmental, and community faculty development opportunities is provided in mandatory orientation sessions for new faculty.
 As the associate dean for faculty development, Dr. Kupesic-Plavsic and assistant dean for faculty development Dr. Mulla attend monthly Faculty Council meetings and provide updates, as needed, during these meetings.
-An invitation to participate in all faculty development programs and activities is sent to the general faculty mailing list regularly.
+An invitation to participate in all faculty development programs and activities is regularly sent to the general faculty mailing list.
 All TTUHSC El Paso faculty development events are free to attend and supported by the departments.

-The list and links to all faculty development activities for the current academic year are provided on our Faculty Development website, using the FD interactive event calendar:
+The list and links to all faculty development activities for the current academic year are provided on our Faculty Development website, using the F.D. interactive event calendar:

 //elpaso.ttuhsc.edu/som/facdevelopment/fdEventsCalendar.aspx.
 Faculty are also informed and reminded of planned Faculty Development events via campus-wide email alerts.

-TTUHSC El Paso offers numerous opportunities for its full-, part-time, and volunteer faculty to participate in faculty development to enhance their teaching, research, administrative, and leadership skills and increase knowledge within their disciplines.
+TTUHSC El Paso offers numerous opportunities for its full-, part-time and volunteer faculty to participate in faculty development to enhance their teaching, research, administrative, and leadership skills and increase knowledge within their disciplines.
 These opportunities are accessible and available to faculty at all sites and are recorded for asynchronous delivery.
 Faculty participation is encouraged by department leadership.

-Institutional and departmental faculty development programs are coordinated by the Office of Faculty Development to assist faculty with all aspects of their professional development, including a series of programs to enhance evaluation and assessment skills, and promote active learning strategies and integration of technology into medical education.
-Figure 2 summarizes the activities coordinated by the Office of Faculty Development.
+The Office of Faculty Development coordinates the Institutional and departmental faculty development programs to assist faculty with all aspects of their professional development, enhance evaluation and assessment skills, and promote active learning strategies and integration of technology into medical education.
+Figure 2 Summarizes the activities coordinated by the Office of Faculty Development.

-The Office of Faculty Development sponsors “Need to Know” seminars and grand round lectures on relevant topics in academic medicine.
-In addition to featured conferences, seminars, and workshops, faculty members may contact the Office of Faculty Development for individual consultations and advice.
-This includes, but is not limited to, obtaining guidance on specific issues related to professional and career development, career and leadership training opportunities, implementation of new teaching methodologies, use of multimedia, AV lecture recordings, preparation of posters and electronic exhibits, procedural skill recordings, and creation of interactive tutorials for learners.
+The Office of Faculty Development sponsors "Need to Know" seminars and grand round lectures on academic medicine topics.
+In addition to featured conferences, discussions, and workshops, faculty members may contact the Office of Faculty Development for individual consultations and advice.
+This includes, but is not limited to, obtaining guidance on specific issues related to professional and career development, career and leadership training opportunities, implementation of new teaching methodologies, use of multimedia, creation of interactive tutorial for learners, presentations, podcasts, and video recorded sessions, preparation of posters and electronic exhibits, and procedural skill recordings.

 Since 2003, when El Paso was a regional campus of Texas Tech University Health Sciences Center in Lubbock, Texas, over 263 faculty members have graduated from the annual comprehensive faculty development course, which provides instruction on teaching skills, research, clinical simulation, and leadership.